Toni Elías: Career

-In 2005 he entered MotoGP for Fortuna Yamaha.
-In 2006 and 2007 his Fortuna backing has got him a ride for Gresini Honda alongside 2005 runner-up Marco Melandri.
+In 2005, Elías entered MotoGP for Fortuna Yamaha.
+In 2006 and 2007, his Fortuna backing got him a ride for Gresini Honda alongside 2005 runner-up Marco Melandri.
 He only took one podium in 2006, albeit his first, and so far only, win in the top category.
-After a podium in the first half of 2007 he crashed at Assen, breaking his leg, sabotaging his season.
+After a podium in the first half of 2007, he crashed at Assen, breaking his leg, sabotaging his season.
 He managed to make a return to the podium at Motegi.

-After spending the 2008 season with the Alice Ducati team, Elias returned to Gresini Honda for 2009, replacing Shinya Nakano to ride alongside Alex de Angelis.
+After spending the 2008 season with the Alice Ducati team, Elías returned to Gresini Honda for 2009, replacing Shinya Nakano to ride alongside Alex de Angelis.